mariunaise/HDA-Thesis/content/SMHD.typ

 == Improvements<sect:smhd_improvements>

-The here proposed S-Metric Helper Data Method can be improved by using gray coded labels for the quantized symbols instead of naive ones @smhd.
+The by @smhd proposed S-Metric Helper Data Method can be improved by using gray coded labels for the quantized symbols instead of naive ones.
 #align(center)[
 #scale(x: 80%, y: 80%)[
 #figure(